jlfwong/speedscope/README.md

 * `Cmd+O`/`Ctrl+O` to open a new profile
 * `n`: Go to next profile/thread if one is available
 * `p`: Go to previous profile/thread if one is available

+## Contributing

+Do you want to contribute to speedscope?
+Sweeeeet.
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on setting up your dev environment.